And it finally happened.

 Once you have your product catalog, you can tag these products in your Facebook posts or videos.
 Here is how:

 - In a photo, click the product you want to tag and type in the product’s name.
 In a video, you can start typing the name of the product.

 - Click Publish.

-Please note: Facebook, recommends to tag up to 5 photos in a post.
+Please note: Facebook recommends tagging up to 5 photos in a post.

 How to set up an Instagram Shop?

-In the following section, you can check the steps to open Shop on Instagram which is the same process of activating Instagram Shopping that till this date was available to some eligible business.
+In the following section, you can check the steps to open Shop on Instagram, which is the same process of activating Instagram Shopping that till this date, was available to some eligible businesses.

-Once you finish them you will be able to get access to the feature product tags and start tagging photos with links to your products or select products from the connected product catalog.
+Once you finish them, you can access the feature product tags and start tagging photos with links to your products or select products from the connected product catalog.

 To be eligible for Shops, your business must comply with all these 3 requirements:

 - The business needs to be located in a supported market